Why I’m Not A Carnivore: A Vegan Manifesto That Tries Not to Preach

 No, a broader set of principles is needed.
 The gravest problem, however, is that few if any meattotalers, as I like to call them, can agree on exactly why consuming animals is wrong, much less come to terms with a strategy for ending it.

-Arguably the most successful philosopher of the last 50 years—both academically and financially, although he claims to donate his royalties—is Peter Singer, who made the case most forcefully in Animal Liberation, a wonderful work that has all the readability of Mein Kampf.
-Still, his case was persuasive.
-Singer takes as his starting point the assumption that humans will never agree on their moral intuitions.4 In other words, if given enough choices, you and I will always differ in how we initially view ethical dilemmas.
+Arguably the most successful philosopher of the last fifty years, both academically and financially—although he claims to donate his royalties—is Peter Singer, who made the case most forcefully in Animal Liberation, a wonderful work that has all the readability of Mein Kampf.
+Still, Singer’s case was persuasive.
+He takes as his starting point the assumption that humans will never agree on their moral intuitions.4 In other words, if given enough choices, you and I will always differ in how we initially view ethical dilemmas.
 This is a little bit different from saying that we will always disagree about morality (a view known as moral relativism) or saying that morals do not exist, are invested ad hoc, or are clung to for outside reasons (views which are often grouped together under the label of moral skepticism).
-Others, most famously Wittgenstein, claim that while morals have some relevance to our lives, they don’t really contain any truth, at least of the sort that could be used to describe the equation one-plus-one-equals-two, or the sky is blue today.
+Others, most famously Wittgenstein, claim that while morals have some relevance to our lives, they don’t actually contain any truth, at least of the sort that could be used to describe the equation one-plus-one-equals-two, or the sky is blue today.
 Whatever your view might be about morality—i.e., it’s a relic of the Church, or a good reason for killing infidels—we can probably cede Singer’s basic point.
 We often have different initial impressions about what constitutes the right thing to do.

 About a decade back, and writing in the Times, Singer proposed several hypothetical scenarios to help us rethink our commitments.
 He asked, for example, whether buying an unnecessary and expensive television set doesn’t amount to murder if the money spent on that set could be used to provide life-saving medical aid to Third World citizens.6 His remarks provoked obvious uproar—even from me, since I consider Monday Night Football to be anything but unnecessary.
 Moreover, even the most preference-based utilitarian, as Singer claims to be, would have to allow some room for proximity to the consequences of an action.
 (That is, because we don’t personally know those dying in Third World countries, we can hardly equate ignoring them with conventional murder).
 But regardless of whether we accept all of his claims, we can agree with his premise, which is that we often fail to consider our duties to others, especially those we don’t normally deem part of our moral conversation.
 For Singer, this includes not only third-world citizens, but also apes, dolphins, elephants, and others with demonstrable sentience, or the capacity to feel pain.